spring-projects/spring-integration-samples/basic/http/readme.txt

    You should see the following output from the server:

-INFO : org.springframework.integration.samples.multipart.DemoHttpClient - Replied with: Hello from the other side
+INFO : org.springframework.integration.samples.http.HttpClientDemo - Replied with: Hello from the other side